The front door opens with a creak of rusty hinges. Yuri slips inside, walking on the balls of his feet, and pushes the door closed.

 After that there is the cake that Otabek brought, washed down by several cups of tea.
 By then, Yuri is pleasantly full.
 They linger at the table for a while.
 Yuri leans back in his chair while Otabek asks Grandfather for his meatball recipe.

-Ange wanders around and keeps getting underfoot while Yuri hands Otabek the glasses and the rest of the dishes to wash.
+Potya wanders around and keeps getting underfoot while Otabek hands Yuri the glasses and the rest of the cutlery to wash.
 The two of them are squeezed together in the narrow space between the sink and the fridge, their elbows constantly bumping against each other.

-Otabek hands Yuri a clean plate and his eyes stray to a drawing pinned to the fridge with magnets.
+Otabek hands Yuri a fork and his eyes stray to a drawing pinned to the fridge with magnets.
 "Did you make that?" he asks.

 Yuri nods, flustered.
 He'd deny it, but there's his name on it, written in a child's handwriting.
 "That old thing.
 I keep telling Grandfather to throw it out," he mutters, furiously wiping the plate with a dishcloth.